Humans aren’t the only ones who suffer from lactose intolerance.

-Gas is the most common symptom, along with abdominal pain, stomach upset, bloating, nausea, loose stools, and even vomiting and diarrhea even when they consume small amounts.
+Gas is the most common symptom after your dog drinks milk, along with abdominal pain, stomach upset, bloating, nausea, loose stools, and even vomiting and diarrhea even when they consume small amounts.
 Because there is no current medication to treat lactose intolerance in dogs, the best course of action is to prevent your pooch from ingesting any dairy.

-If your pup seems to drink milk with no problem, be sure to keep flavors mild and avoid the usual harmful ingredients like chocolate, raisins, and most nuts that ma cause allergic reactions.
+If your best friend seems to drink milk with no problem, be sure to keep flavors mild and avoid the usual harmful ingredients like chocolate, raisins, and most nuts that ma cause allergic reactions.

 Barrack suggests sticking with plain old vanilla if pet parents must share their ice cream cone with their four-legged friend or give them small quantities of cheese as a treat in the dog’s diet.